-Q: I recently did a follow-up interview.
-The recruiter told me that the final decision would be made today and that I’d be receiving a call either way, but I did not hear from him.
+I recently did a third interview.
+The hiring manager told me that the final decision would be made by yesterday and that I’d be receiving a call either way, but I have not heard from him.
 What does this mean?

-A: What does it mean?
+What does it mean?
 The possibilities are endless.
 Trying to read into a situation when you have zero information is frustrating — and futile.
 Key stakeholders might still be deciding.
 An internal candidate might have popped up at the last second.
-The recruiter could be out sick.
+The hiring manager could be out sick.

-Instead of playing the what-if game, give it a day and then send the recruiter a friendly and succinct email.
-Politely ask if there is any update and briefly mention your strong interest in the job.
-Thank the recruiter for his time and make it known when you’d be available to talk.
+Instead of playing the what-if game, give it a day, then send a friendly and succinct email.
+Politely ask if there’s an update, and briefly mention your strong interest in the job.
+Thank the hiring manager for their time and make it known when you’re available to talk.

 On the fly

-Q: I’ve had two video interviews for the position I’m seeking.
+I’ve had two video interviews for a job I’m seeking in another state.
 The first was with a regional manager.
-The second interview was with all managers from different regions as well as the VP of operations.
-The company contacted me today and they want to fly me out to meet everyone face to face and tour the facility.
+The second was with several managers from different regions and the VP of operations.
+The company contacted me today, and they want to fly me out to meet everyone face to face.
 Should I expect a tough and in-depth interview, or does the fact they are paying to fly me in mean I’m in the home stretch of the process?

 Video interviews and phone interviews are cost-effective ways for employers to narrow the field.
-So, yes, it’s a promising sign that the employer is willing to invest time and money in further discussions with you, but it’s always safer to be ready for a grilling than a cakewalk.
-Prepare for “tough and in-depth” and let yourself be presently surprised if you fly through this follow-up interview.
-Best of luck!
+So, yes, it’s a promising sign that the employer is willing to invest time and money in further discussions with you — but it’s always safer to be ready for a grilling than a cakewalk.